Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Fields with discrete valuations

 \chapter{Fields with discrete valuations}

 Let $\wh K$ be a non-Archimedean local field.
 Basic examples of such fields are the field of formal Laurent series over a finite field, and the field of $p$-adic numbers (see Examples \ref{ex:laurent} and \ref{ex:padic}).
 In Part \ref{sect:arithappli} of this book, we apply the geometric equidistribution and counting results for simplicial trees given in Part \ref{part:equid}, in order to prove arithmetic equidistribution and counting results in such fields $\wh K$.
-The link between the geometry and the algebra is provided by the Bruhat-Tits tree of $(\PGL_2, \wh K)$, see Chapter \ref{subsec:BruhatTitstrees}.
+The link between the geometry and the algebra is provided by the Bruhat-Tits tree of $(\PGL_2, \wh K)$, the construction of which is recalled in Section \ref{subsec:BruhatTitstrees}.
 We will only use the system of conductances equal to $0$ in this Part \ref{sect:arithappli}.

 In the present Chapter, before embarking on our arithmetic applications, we recall basic facts on local fields for the convenience of the geometer reader.
 For more details, we refer for instance to \cite{Serre62, Goss98}.
 We refer to \cite{BroParPau16CRAS} for an announcement of the results of Part \ref{sect:arithappli}, with a presentation different from the one in the Introduction.